2022 Africa Women's Sevens

 The 2022 Africa Women's Sevens are an annual African rugby sevens tournament that took place at the Stade Municipal de Jemmal in Jemmal on 29 and 30 April 2022; they were held in Tunisia for the fourth time.

 Nine teams participated in the tournament, including 2019 champions South Africa (who successfully defended their title and qualified for the 2022 Commonwealth Games in Birmingham).
 Since South Africa already qualify for the 2022 Rugby World Cup Sevens as hosts, Madagascar secured the World Cup ticket to Cape Town by finishing as runners-up.

 Format

 Teams are divided into three pools, in which they each play two matches.
 Based on their pool positions and points differences, the lowest-ranked team overall is eliminated and the remaining teams seeded in the knockout-stage Cup quarter-finals.

 Quarter-final winners advance to the Cup semi-finals (and final / third-place match beyond those), whilst the losers contest the lower-classification Plate matches.

-Teams
+Qualifications

+Kenya, Madagascar, South Africa, Tunisia, Uganda qualified automatically for the final tournament.

+2021 Northern Africa Women's Regional 7s

+The tournament was held in Alexandria, Egypt.